 After a 5-year run, Apple shelves the Earbuds to release the EarPods.
 Shipping with the dramatically redesigned iPhone 5, the EarPods introduce a new shape and new hardware to better fit the human ear.
 While they are a bit uncomfortable at first, the universally lauded superior sound and shape catch on quickly.
 It’s worth noting that although new colors of the iPhone 5 are being introduced, Apple refuses to change the bright white on their EarPods.

 2016: AirPods Barely Make the Year

-Apple certainly demonstrates that 15 years can bring a lot of innovation in product design, right down to the headphones.
+Apple certainly demonstrated that 15 years can bring a lot of innovation in product design, right down to the headphones.
 But creating the future has a price.
 The much hyped AirPods – a true wireless version of Apple’s iconic earbuds form factor – were delayed due to technical challenges of developing a quality product in a tiny space.
-Starting as wired, tangled messes that caused more than one customer slight inner ear shocks in 2001, Apple has cut all cords while retaining the basic shape that continues to make a brand of portable devices a defining fashion and culture item.
-While some early complaints point to device incompatibility and poor battery life (for alternatives check out our roundup of the best Bluetooth earbuds for power users), the AirPods eventually became a worldwide phenomenon.
+Starting as wired, tangled messes that caused more than one customer slight inner ear shocks in 2001, Apple ambitiously cut all cords while retaining the basic shape that defined fashion and culture in the early 2000’s.
+While some early complaints pointed to device incompatibility and poor battery life (for alternatives check out our roundup of the best Bluetooth earbuds for power users), the AirPods eventually became a worldwide phenomenon.
 Want to know what we think about the AirPods?
 Check out our review of Apple AirPods.

 2019+: Has Apple Run It’s Course?